Food and Agriculture

 Food, Inc. Student Worksheet

-Purpose: This 2009 documentary covers many of the unseen consequences of the industrialized agriculture system.
+Purpose: This 2009 documentary covers many of the unseen consequences of the industrialized agriculture system, including impacts on both plant and animal agriculture.
 The first segment explores the underside of factory farms and meat processing plants.
 The second segment looks at the effects of a diet heavy in processed foods on human health.
 Finally, a discussion of the future of foods and the growth of the organic industry is shown.
 This worksheet contains critical thinking questions for students to consider and answer as they watch each segment of the documentary.

 Essential Concepts: Agriculture, factory farming, industrialized agriculture, nutrition, human health, malnutrition, food poisoning, subtheraputic antibiotics, animal welfare.